Childbirth: Labour induction

-Preparation

-Eating or drinking during labour is an area of ongoing debate.
-While some have argued that eating in labour has no harmful effects on outcomes, others continue to have concern regarding the increased possibility of an aspiration event (choking on recently eaten foods) in the event of an emergency delivery due to the increased relaxation of the esophagus in pregnancy, upward pressure of the uterus on the stomach, and the possibility of general anaesthetic in the event of an emergency cesarean.
-A 2013 Cochrane review found that with good obstetrical anaesthesia there is no change in harms from allowing eating and drinking during labour in those who are unlikely to need surgery.
-They additionally acknowledge that not eating does not mean there is an empty stomach or that its contents are not as acidic.
-They therefore conclude that "women should be free to eat and drink in labour, or not, as they wish."

-At one time shaving of the area around the vagina, was common practice due to the belief that hair removal reduced the risk of infection, made an episiotomy (a surgical cut to enlarge the vaginal entrance) easier, and helped with instrumental deliveries.
-It is currently less common, though it is still a routine procedure in some countries even though a systematic review found no evidence to recommend shaving.
-Side effects appear later, including irritation, redness, and multiple superficial scratches from the razor.
-Another effort to prevent infection has been the use of the antiseptic chlorhexidine or providone-iodine solution in the vagina.
-Evidence of benefit with chlorhexidine is lacking.
-A decreased risk is found with providone-iodine when a cesarean section is to be performed.
+Women often do not receive clear and detailed information about the process of labor induction, its benefits and risks.
+For example women might not know how long the process will last, how long they need to stay in the hospital and how strong the pain caused by the procedure would be.
+Providing up-to-date information about the procedure allows women to make an informed choice and give an informed consent or refuse the induction.

 Forceps or vacuum assisted delivery

 An assisted delivery is used in about 1 in 8 births, and may be needed if either mother or infant appears to be at risk during a vaginal delivery.
 The methods used are termed obstetrical forceps extraction and vacuum extraction, also called ventouse extraction.
 Done properly, they are both safe with some preference for forceps rather than vacuum, and both are seen as preferable to an unexpected C-section.
 While considered safe, some risks for the mother include vaginal tearing, including a higher chance of having a more major vaginal tear that involves the muscle or wall of the anus or rectum.
 For women undergoing operative vaginal delivery with vacuum extraction or forceps, there is strong evidence that prophylactic antibiotics help to reduce the risk of infection.
 There is a higher risk of blood clots forming in the legs or pelvis – anti-clot stockings or medication may be ordered to avoid clots.
 Urinary incontinence is not unusual after childbirth but it is more common after an instrument delivery.
 Certain exercises and physiotherapy will help the condition to improve.